chapkovski/uncertainty-summer-school/README.rst

 * Download the repository, unzip it
 * Navigate in your terminal/PowerShell/Command line to the unzipped folder
 * Run ``otree devserver`` to test the games mentioned in the course

+The demo is availablee at `Heroku here <https://imprs-uncertainty.herokuapp.com/demo/>`_.